gcallah/MiscWriting/AI/AIAlchemists.md

 whose purpose we do not know, can be solved by *technical* means.

-Thus, it may be of interest to look into the past, at some similar enterprises that achieved genuine technical breakthroughs, while accompanied by an ideology of dubious validity.
-In doing so, we will make extensive use of Eliade's book *The Forge and the Crucible*.
-In it, he traces how the ideology associated with metallurgy and mining gradually gave birth to alchemy, and how that ideology was often utopian in its promises of what these new technologies could achieve.
+Thus, it may be of interest to look into the past, at some similar enterprises that achieved genuine technical breakthroughs, while accompanied by speculative ideas of dubious validity.
+In doing so, we will make extensive use of Mircea Eliade's book *The
+Forge and the Crucible*.
+In it, he traces how the "ideology" associated with metallurgy and mining gradually gave birth to alchemy, and how that ideology was often utopian in its promises of what these new technologies could achieve.
 (I don't particularly like this use of "ideology," but, having been unable to come up with a better word, I will use Eliade's term.)

+Eliade's central thesis is that early mining, early metallurgy, and alchemy were all largely *spiritual* practices.
+That claim is likely surprising to most of our readers.
-Many people think of alchemy as primitive chemistry, attempting to turn lead into gold, and have no idea that metallurgy and mining were ever anything other than purely practical activities.
-But Eliade demonstrates that all three fields always involved mystical, occult ideologies that saw these activities as far more than mere technology.
+Typically, alchemy is thought of as primitive chemistry, attempting to turn lead into gold, and metallurgy and mining as purely practical activities.
+But Eliade demonstrates that all three fields always involved mystical, occult ideologies that saw these activities as far more than mere technical disciplines.
 As he put it:

 "What what the smelter, smith and alchemist have in common is that all three lay claim to a particular magico-religious experience in their relations with